 It is said that classical music first arrived in Japan in the later part of the Edo-era (circa 1862) by way of the earliest western entrepreneurs to settle in Yokohama.
 Entertainment was limited, and those that could play instruments set up small ensembles for their fellow settlers.
 A century and a…Read more

 The Michelin Guide has become synonymous with fine dining across the world.
 Given its French origins, you might expect Paris to host the most Michelin-starred restaurants.
 Actually, the record is held by Tokyo.
-With 230 such restaurants and 13 three-star restaurants as of 2019, Japan’s capital is a…Read more
+With 230 such restaurants and 13 three-star restaurants as of 2019, Japan’s capital is…Read more